 Figure 1.
 Achievement Levels of Student Entrepreneurship Character Indicators

-Referring to Figure 1, it can be seen that the indicator with the highest level of achievement is ambitious with an achievement level of 82.5%.
+Figure 1 shows the level achievement of student entrepreneurship character indicators.
+From Figure 1, it can be concluded that the indicator with the highest level of achievement is ambitious with an achievement level of 82.5%.
 The indicator with the lowest achievement is creative, with an attainment level of 70.6%.

 Figure 2.
 Trends of Student Entrepreneurship Characteristics

-Based on Figure 2, it can be seen that The entrepreneurship character of most students (71.9%) is in the good category.
-Teaching factory learning can be used as a learning model to develop student’s entrepreneurship character [11].
-Teaching factory learning emphasizes education that is more demand-oriented and equips students with entrepreneurship character [8].
-These results are in accordance with Laksana, Isnandar & Pryono (2018) who say that TeFa learning emphasizes student learning skills to carry out business and production activities in accordance with the industrial world [12].
-These results are also in line with the results of research conducted by Purwidyantini, SDW Prajanti and Widiyanto (2017) that in planning students learn task and result-oriented learning, in the production process students learn to be responsible, discipline, confident, brave to take risks, independent and cooperation, in marketing students learn to be honest, passionate, hardworking, confident, able to overcome difficulties/problems, able to see opportunities and like challenges [6].
+The entrepreneurship character of most students (71.9%) is in the good category.
+This result is shown in Figure 2.
+Teaching factory learning can be used as a learning model to develop student’s entrepreneurship character [14].
+Teaching factory learning emphasizes education that is more demand-oriented and equips students with entrepreneurship character [11].
+These results are in accordance with Laksana, Isnandar & Pryono (2018) who say that TeFa learning emphasizes student learning skills to carry out business and production activities in accordance with the industrial world [15].
+These results are also in line with the results of research conducted by Purwidyantini, SDW Prajanti and Widiyanto (2017) that in planning students learn task and result-oriented learning, in the production process students learn to be responsible, discipline, confident, brave to take risks, independent and cooperation, in marketing students learn to be honest, passionate, hardworking, confident, able to overcome difficulties/problems, able to see opportunities and like challenges [9].

 Conclusion